theiagen/public_health_bioinformatics/docs/workflows/data_import/basespace_fetch.md

         1. Version (latest numbered version) from the dropdown menu.
         2. Data table to use.
         3. Samples that you wan to import data for.
-    3. Set up the `BaseSpace_Fetch` "INPUTS" form as below. **Don’t forget to fill out `this.basespace_sample_id` if your basespace sample IDs are different from the basespace sample names in the SampleSheet.csv file.**
+    3. Set up the `BaseSpace_Fetch` "INPUTS" form as below. **Don't forget to fill out `this.basespace_sample_id` if your basespace sample IDs are different from the basespace sample names in the SampleSheet.csv file.**

         ![Step11](../../assets/basespace_fetch/step11.png){width="50%"}